 By Dragana Beara

-Learn more about HP AppSystem for Microsoft Lync
+Learn more about HP AppSystem for Microsoft Lync.

-Learn more from HP unified communications experts.
+Learn more from other HP unified communications experts.

-Watch a short video that tells how the University of the West of England partnered with HP to provide students with a modern, transformed IT environment.
+Watch a short video that tells how the University of the West of England partnered with HP to provide students a modern, transformed IT environment.

-An Addiction That Supports the Way I Work: HP AppSystem for Microsoft Lync A look at what HP AppSystem for Microsoft Lync can do for communication and productivity.
+An Addiction That Supports the Way I Work: HP AppSystem for Microsoft Lync A look at what HP AppSystem for Microsoft Lync can do for communication and productivity

 Dragana Beara is a Virtual Workplace Solutions Portfolio Manager.
 Dragana started her career at HP in 1996 as a recent graduate of the University of Waterloo, where she earned her B.A.Sc. degree in Systems Design Engineering.
 Over the past 15 years she has had opportunities to enhance her skills and bring new insights and increased value to her clients through varied experiences in product management, account management, consulting sales and most recently as a Global Virtual Workplace Portfolio Manager.
 She lives in Toronto, Canada, with her husband and two young children.